Are you currently using Internet Explorer 11 (IE11) and have been randomly getting slow responses that arrive at an error message:

 “This page can’t be displayed - Turn on TLS 1.0, TLS 1.1, and TLS 1.2 in Advanced settings and try connecting to

 https://www.google.comagain.
 If this error persists, it is possible that this site uses an unsupported protocol or cipher suite such as RC4 (link for the details), which is not considered secure.
 Please contact your site administrator."

-The above error message is informative, and it appears that the error is related to IE using deprecated cipher suites.
+The above error message is informative, and it appears that the error is related to IE using deprecated protocols (and their corresponding cipher suites).

 Solution: Reset Internet Explorer 11’s settings

 The solution will involve resetting IE11’s settings - restoring its default settings, removing previous search providers and accelerators.
 It is recommended you try and remember, or preferably write down the search engines / accelerators, as well as any custom settings before performing the fix.